• Skip to primary navigation

 Instructions

-• Cook potatoes: Clean the potatoes well and place them into a pot.
-Add water, bring to a boil and cook the potatoes for about 15-20 minutes or until fork-tender.
-The exact cooking time depends on their size, so check if they are cooked through before draining them.
+• Boil potatoes: Wash them well and place them into a pot.
+Cover them with cold water, bring to a boil, and cook them for 10-15 minutes or until fork tender.
+The exact cooking time depends on their size; check if they are cooked through before draining them.

 • Drain the potatoes well and leave them to stand in the colander for about 5 minutes so that most of the water on their surface will evaporate.

-• Smash potatoes: Grease a baking tray with the extra olive oil.
-Place the potatoes on the baking tray and crush them carefully and only lightly with a fork; they should not be pressed flat but still, have plenty of ridges after you've crushed them.
+• Smash fingerling potatoes: Grease the baking sheet with the extra olive oil.
+Place the potatoes on it and crush them carefully and only lightly with a fork; they should not be pressed flat but still have plenty of ridges after you've crushed them.

-• Bake: Drizzle with the olive oil and garlic mixture evenly, use a teaspoon for that purpose.
-Sprinkle with salt and pepper and bake for about 20 minutes or until golden and crispy.
-Increase the baking time slightly if the potatoes are not crispy enough after 20 minutes.
+• Bake: Sprinkle with salt and pepper and bake for 15-20 minutes or until golden and crispy.
+Increase the baking time slightly if the potatoes are not crisp enough after 20 minutes.

-• Serve: Take out of the oven, sprinkle again with some coarse salt and pepper and serve immediately as suggested above.
+• Remove them from the oven, sprinkle again with some coarse salt and pepper, and serve them immediately.

 Notes

-1. The potatoes I used weighed about 20 g/ 0.7 oz each.
-They can be slightly larger of course, but not too much.
+1. The potatoes I used weighed about 0.7 oz/ 20 g a potato and were no bigger than 1½ -2 inches/ 3 - 5 cm in diameter.
+They can be slightly larger, of course, but not too much.
+Petite Gold and small-sized red potatoes are also suitable.

-2. You can use the same amount of melted butter instead of olive oil.
+2. Oil or butter: Use 3-4 tablespoons of melted butter instead of olive oil.

 Nutrition